Who can vote at the Presidential election and how to register

 Special voting

-If you live in a hospital, nursing home, mental health facility or similar institution and are unable to go to your polling station, you may apply to join the special voters list.
-This enables you to vote where you live.
-A ballot paper will be delivered to you by a Special Presiding Officer.
+A voter who lives in a hospital, nursing home, mental health facility or similar care facility and is unable to go to their polling station due to illness or disability, can apply to join the special voters list.
+This enables voters to vote where they live.
+A ballot paper is delivered to them by a Special Presiding Officer.

 Supports for voters